fpsvogel/fpsvogel.com/src/_posts/2023-08-19-ruby-text-adventure-real-time-input.md

 - It doesn't work with screen readers.
 - It requires installing a Ruby gem, which is not convenient for most people.

-Later on I'm thinking of making a web interface for the game—in fact, **that has become a big motivator for me**, since it would give me a great excuse to get good at [Hotwire](https://hotwired.dev/) by using it to build a fancy real-time UI.
-But for now I'll stick with my minimalist terminal-hacking approach because of its convenience to me as I work on the game's back end.
+Later on I'd like to build another interface that's easily accessible via the Web, but for now I'll stick with my minimalist terminal-hacking approach because of its convenience to me as I work on the game's back end.

 What next?
 Now that our real-time input/output system is in place, we can start thinking about **how to organize the game world**.
 That'll be the topic of the next post in this series.